 3. Sheet Piling Wall

 Sheet pile walls bring structural resistance by utilizing the full section.
-They form a wall for permanent or temporary earth support and anchors for extra lateral support when set together.
+When set together, they form a wall for permanent or temporary earth support and anchors for extra lateral support.

 Steel sheet pile walls are most frequently used in deep excavations, although reinforced concrete sheet piles have been used successfully in some cases.